ipa320/airbus_coop/airbus_ssm_core/README.md

 ## 1. Execution: <a id="1--execution"/>
 ```
-roslaunch ssm_core ssm.launch scxml_file:=default
+roslaunch airbus_ssm_core ssm.launch scxml_file:=default

 ```

 Input parameters are:
 - scxml_file: the scxml file you want to execute.
-It should be located in the ssm_core/resources folder
+It should be located in the airbus_ssm_core/resources folder

 <a href="#top">top</a>